arodbits/radiostreaming-webapp/README.md

-# Radioproezas-webapp
+# Radio Streaming-webapp

-Web application for Control Management of Station Connect Player App for iOS and Android.
+Web application for Control Management of the "Station Connect Player App" for iOS.